How to travel between Kaga Onsen and Tokyo

 By night bus

 Multiple bus companies operate overnight highway buses between Tokyo and Kaga Onsen.
 The one way journey by conventional buses costs about 9,000 yen one way.
 Discount bus companies, such as Willer Express, offer one way fares from around 4500 yen.
 If used effectively, the Japan Bus Pass can reduce the cost for the bus trip to around 3000 yen.
+Online reservations can be made through Willer.

 Above fees and schedules are subject to change.
 For the current yen exchange rate, click here.